 Low Glycemic Index

-Almonds have a low glycemic index score, which means that although they still raise your blood sugar levels slightly after consumption, it does not increase your insulin resistance or cause the body to store too much fat.
-They also contain fiber, which helps prevent the insulin spike that leads to weight gain (2).
+Almonds have a low glycemic index score, which means that although they still raise your blood sugar levels slightly after consumption, it does so slowly over time, not sharply.
+They also contain fiber, which helps prevent blood sugar spikes and weight gain (2).

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!

 Other Health Benefits Of Almonds